L-Kasu/Personalized-Search-Engine/README.md

 It is very important to normalize the vectors before Clustering them.
 Only that way useful results will apper.

 #### Machine-Learning (Logistic-Regression)
 Machine learning model to predict the similarity of two documents.
-Here the Logistic-Regression Algorithm is used (see: https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression).
+Here the [Logistic-Regression Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression) is used.
 Firstgets train by a test dataset of documents, (which can be either realted or unrelated (given by a dictionary = {doc_id: list-of-related-document ids}.
 TODO: finish